Eva Van Eeghen. MA Couns. MBACP (Accred.).

-I hold a Master in Counselling degree from the University of East Anglia (UEA), which I gained following succesful completion of the Post-Graduate Diploma in Person-Centred Counselling, also from the UEA.
+I hold a Master in Counselling degree from the University of East Anglia (UEA), which I gained following successful completion of the Post-Graduate Diploma in Person-Centred Counselling, also from the UEA.

 These trainings are accredited by the British Association for Counselling and Psychotherapy (BACP) of which I am a Registered Member.

-I have taught as Assistant Tutor on the Post-Graduate Certificate in Counselling course at the UEA.
+I have taught on the Post-Graduate Certificate in Counselling course at the UEA.

-I teach on the Introduction to Counselling Skills course and the Certificate in Counselling Skills course, both at the Norwich Centre.
+I now teach on the Introduction to Counselling Skills course and the Certificate in Counselling Skills course, both at the Norwich Centre.

-I am the Personal Development facilitator on the Diploma in Counselling course at the Norwich Centre.
+I am the Personal Development facilitator on the Diploma in Counselling course, also at the Norwich Centre.

 I have a private practice in Diss and Norwich.

 Areas of counselling I deal with